Do you work with adult athletes, too?

 What are the warning signs of a UCL injury?

-If all of the factors we listed above are out of balance for a long time, there may not be any warning signs at all.
+There may not be any warning signs at all.
 Sometimes, the warning signs are: a drop in velo, more noticeable fatigue than usual, feeling extremely tight in the arm or whole body and bad performance.
+Check out our full UCL Injury Guide to learn more.

 How do I know if I need Tommy John surgery?